 Learn How to Use Your CRM in Five Minutes or Less

-Customer relationship management technology, or CRM, is a business’ wingman.
+Customer relationship management technology, or CRM business’ wingman.
 This technology will help you maintain relationships with consumers and generate new leads.

 Any savvy marketer can come up with the same results, though, right?
 Not necessarily.
 Customer relationship management boosts your revenue by 41 percent for every salesperson you have on staff.